Communication Course List

 Introduction to oral and written communication.
-1015: Focus on oral and written communication in interperson, small group, and public contexts.
-Special emphasis on the writing process, listening, interviewing, conflict resolution, critical analysis, and communication through electronic media.
-1016: Continued study in written and oral communication skills for small group and public contexts.
-Focus on practical applications in research and information gathering, audience analysis and adaptation, message development, and oral and written presentations.
-May not receive credit for both 1015-1016 and 2004.
+1015: Focus on oral and written communication in interpersonal, small group, and public contexts, including intercultural communication.
+Special emphasis on the writing process, audience, listening, conflict resolution, critical analysis, and communication in digital and visual media.
+1016: Continued study in oral and written communication skills for small group and public contexts.
+Focus on practical applications in ethical research and information gathering, audience analysis and adaptation, message development, and oral, written, and visual presentations by individuals and groups.
+May not receive credit for both 1016 and 2004.
+Pre: 1015 for 1016.

 Introduction to basic technologies necessary for multimedia production.
 Attention to aesthetics and technical aspects of production technologies, including creation, editing, and organization of content.

 Strategies and practice for speaking to specific audiences.
 Ethical considerations for message preparation, development, presentation, and evaluation.
 Pre: Sophomore standing.
-COMM 2004 partially duplicates COMM 1016.
+Partially duplicates COMM 1016

 Introductory study of communication messages across various types, including intrapersonal, interpersonal, small group and public.
 Credit may not be earned for both 1015 and 2014.